How many online

 ✦ ✦ ✦

-As always, the Bugle is here with the best HR, leadership, and policy management articles we found from the last couple of weeks.
-Enjoy!
+While you’re donating, you can browse some of the best HR, leadership, and policy management articles we found over the past couple weeks.

 ✦ ✦ ✦

-Alright, let’s get back to the best HR, leadership, and policy management articles we found from the last two weeks!
-Enjoy and have a sensational weekend!
+After you pick your jaw up, why not take a look at some of the best HR, leadership, and policy management articles we found from the last couple of weeks.
+Enjoy and have a super-duper weekend!